-- (1) The minister may provide a supplement to or for a family unit of an applicant or recipient for whom a warrant for arrest within the meaning of section 14.2 [consequences in relation to outstanding arrest warrants] of the Act has been issued for the purposes of section 14.2 (2) (a) of the Act, if the minister considers that undue hardship will otherwise occur. - (2) A supplement under this section may be provided only for the calendar month in which the supplement is requested.

-- (3) A supplement under this section may be provided for only 3 consecutive calendar months unless the minister authorizes up to 3 more monthly payments. - (4) Despite any other section of this regulation, the maximum amount of a supplement provided under subsection (1) is the difference between - (a) the maximum amount of income assistance determined under Schedule A for the calendar month for a family unit that matches the family unit in size but does not include a person for whom a warrant for arrest within the meaning of section 14.2 of the Act has been issued, and - (b) the amount of income assistance provided for the calendar month to the family unit. - (5) A recipient of a supplement must agree in writing to repay the amount paid under this section.
+- 70.3 (1) The minister may provide a supplement to or for a family unit of an applicant or recipient for whom a warrant for arrest within the meaning of section 14.2 [consequences in relation to outstanding arrest warrants] of the Act has been issued for the purposes of section 14.2 (2) (a) of the Act, if the minister considers that undue hardship will otherwise occur. - (2) A supplement under this section may be provided only for the calendar month in which the supplement is requested. - (3) A supplement under this section may be provided for only 3 consecutive calendar months unless the minister authorizes up to 3 more consecutive monthly payments. - (4) Despite any other section of this regulation, the maximum amount of a supplement provided under subsection (1) is the difference between - (a) the maximum amount of disability assistance determined under Schedule A for the calendar month for a family unit that matches the family unit in size but does not include a person for whom a warrant for arrest within the meaning of section 14.2 of the Act has been issued, and - (b) the amount of disability assistance provided for the calendar month to the family unit. - (5) A recipient of a supplement must agree in writing to repay the amount paid under this section.

 [en.
 B.C.
 Reg.
 73/2010, s.
-9.]
+9; am.
+B.C.
+Regs.
+21/2023, App.
+2, s.
+8; 52/2023, App.
+2, s.
+1.]